w3f/polkadot-wiki/docs/learn/learn-staking.md

 In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} proxy accounts are special accounts which can sign extrinsic calls made to specific pallets on behalf of the proxied account.
-There is thus the possibility to create staking proxy accounts that can be used to sign only calls from staking, session and utility pallets.
+There is thus the possibility to create staking proxy accounts that can be used to sign only extrinsic calls to staking, session and utility pallets.
 This makes the stash account even more isolated than using a controller account since now one can bond / unbond / bond more funds using the staking proxy account.
 However, it is important to remember that actions on proxy accounts are limited, and in the case of staking